Amrita University B.Tech 2026

 Frequently Asked Questions (FAQs)

-NTA will conduct the JEE Main 2026 exam for session 1 in January and session 2 in April 2026.
+NTA will conduct the JEE Main 2026 exam for session 1 between January 21 and 30 and session 2 between April 2 and 9, 2026.

-Yes, the JEE Main 2026 syllabus has been released on the official website, along with the information brochure.
+Yes, the JEE Main 2026 syllabus has been released on the official website.

 Chemical Bonding, Organic Chemistry (especially General Organic Chemistry), Chemical Kinetics, Thermodynamics, and Equilibrium, are the he most important chapters in Chemistry for JEE Main 2026.